 Choosing a vacuum cleaner is like choosing a new car.
 You can find inexpensive models that will easily take on the job of keeping your floors sparkling clean, or you can upgrade to a luxury model with all of the cleaning features and attachments you know you’ll rely on.

 Here’s a look at the different types of vacuums and how they’ll work in your home.

 Many stick vacuums are powered by a lithium-ion battery so they’re quick to recharge and get back to work.
-What should you keep in mind when choosing a stick vacuum?
-Because they aren’t plugged into a power source and work on rechargeable batteries, they only work for a window of time before they need to be charged again.
-The dust bins in a stick vacuum are also smaller than a canister or upright, so you’ll have to empty them more frequently.
+They mount on a docking station on your wall so you can store your vacuum and charge it at the same time.
+Because they aren’t plugged into a power source and work on rechargeable batteries, they maintain full power for around half-hour to an hour before they need to be charged again.

 Canister vacuum cleaners have a long hose attached to a canister that you pull behind you as you clean.
-These types of vacuum cleaners have amazing suction, offer you a great range of motion for cleaning because of the extended hose, and are easy to pull because they’re lightweight.
+These types of vacuum cleaners have great suction, good range of motion because of the extended hose, a large dust bin, and constant power as they plug into the wall.

-Because of the low profile power head, canister vacuums make it easy to get under furniture.
-There are also models with self-retracting extra-long cords to let you cruise around corners and keep cleaning without having to go back and unplug.
-Canister vacuum cleaners are also great for people with pets and allergies as some models have clean air systems that clean the air as you vacuum.
+Canister vacuum cleaners are a good choice for people with pets and allergies as some models have clean air systems that clean the air as you vacuum.